-- The Department of Internal Security (DIS): The DIS is responsible for the prevention and control of crime, terrorism, and internal security threats. - The Department of Border Management (DBM): The DBM is responsible for the management of India's borders, including the prevention of illegal immigration and smuggling.

-- The Department of States (DoS): The DoS is responsible for relations between the central government and the state governments. - The Department of Official Language (DOL): The DOL is responsible for the promotion of Hindi as the official language of India. - The National Investigation Agency (NIA): The NIA is a central agency responsible for the investigation of serious crimes, including terrorism and organized crime.
+- The Department of Internal Security (DIS): The DIS is responsible for the prevention and control of crime, terrorism, and internal security threats. - 2.
+The Department of Border Management (DBM): The DBM is responsible for the management of India's borders, including the prevention of illegal immigration and smuggling. - 3.
+The Department of States (DoS): The DoS is responsible for relations between the central government and the state governments. - 4.
+The Department of Official Language (DOL): The DOL is responsible for the promotion of Hindi as the official language of India.